 Interiors get five different combinations of colours and materials.
-Other features include 12.3-inch TFT digital instrument cluster, 8-inch capacitive touchscreen with Apple CarPlay and Android Auto, wireless smartphone charging and ConnectedCAM Citroen (in-built camera behind the rear view mirror).
+Other features include 12.3-inch TFT digital instrument cluster, 8-inch capacitive touchscreen with Apple CarPlay & Android Auto, wireless smartphone charging and ConnectedCAM Citroen (in-built camera behind the rearview mirror).

-There is also 20 latest-generation driver assistance systems, including the aforementioned level-two autonomous driving system, Highway Driver Assist and Grip Control with Hill Assist Descent.
+There are latest-generation driver assistance systems as well, including the aforementioned level-two autonomous driving system, Highway Driver Assist and Grip Control with Hill Assist Descent.